KyleFerrigan/Burrows-Wheeler-Compression/readme.txt

 /* *****************************************************************************
  *  Describe any serious problems you encountered.
  **************************************************************************** */
-Prior to adjustments, we had a StackOverFlow error when testing mobydick.txt
+Prior to adjustments, we had a StackOverFlow error when testing mobydick.txt when using recursion

 /* *****************************************************************************